 I'd sure love to hear from you as you evaluate your year, release yourself from the fallout, and formulate a vision for reinvention in the new year.

 As I reflect on things, I am eternally grateful that I still get to support people who never in a million years thought they'd feel comfortable in the spotlight.
 It warms my heart every single time I witness someone moving from freaked-out and nervous to claiming their cool, confident executive presence and trusting that the right words will come through.
-But instead of being able to show you photos of a room full of people, animated in full-body expression, I offer this Zoom capture below of the latest Level II public speaking training group that finished earlier this month.
-In our resilience, we still found a way to be together in community, still growing and celebrating success.
+In our resilience, we still found a way to be together in community, still growing and celebrating success by shifting Yes You Can Speak to an online platform.
 Novel for sure.
 But potent nonetheless.